 I was inspired to take a course on cat behavior to help make my home calmer and more comfortable for my fosters who were often very stressed and scared.
 I had done a lot of things intuitively up until then and I wanted to learn about the science behind the old-wives tales I had followed.
 I have completed over 36 continuing education hours in cat and companion animal behavior with the help of IAABC (International Association of Animal Behavior Consultants).
 I have obtained this experience and knowledge to increase my ability to help animals survive in the shelter system and I would like to share this knowledge with cats already in their forever homes.
 I do this in the hope of keeping cats out of the shelter system.
 There have been clients that put re-homing or surrendering as an option if the behavior did not stop and I am proud to say that I have never had a client that chose that option!
 I understand that there may be a case at some point where that will happen and I am open to working with the owner to rehome them in the most ethical way possible.

-My mission is to help clients achieve a mutually beneficial relationship with their feline companions and avoid unnecessary surrenders from re-entering the shelter system.
-I have already had many success stories and you can view a few over in the success stories tab.
-If you would like to schedule a meeting head over to the contact page for more information.
+If you are interested in my services and prices head over to the services tab.
+I have had many success stories and you can view a few over in the success stories tab.
+If you would like to schedule a meeting please fill out the survey on my contact page.

 I look forward to hearing from you,